-Actually, I think the Thanksgiving stresscapades have us calling for our snuggies and ostrich pillows when that one particular guest walks into the house.
+The Thanksgiving stresscapades have us calling for our snuggies and ostrich pillows when that one particular guest walks into the house.
 You know… the one who walks straight into the kitchen upon arrival and says “So where’s the food?
-When are we gonna eat?” at the same moment when you realize the little red button on the white plasticy turkey thermometer is just a big fat lie and your homemade rolls never rose because you never did get the hang of getting the water temperature right to get the yeast to activate (true story, ugh).
+When are we gonna eat?” at the same moment when you realize the little red button on the white plasticky turkey thermometer is just a big fat lie and your homemade rolls never rose because you never did get the hang of getting the water temperature right so that the yeast would properly activate (true story, ugh).

 So let’s talk about what to do about that dinner guest…

-Before you decide to send them to the nearest restaurant for their turkey dinner this year, MAKE THIS CROSTINI before they arrive.
-It’s a clever food redirect disguised as a hospitable appetizer featuring prosciutto, your favorite soft cheese (I love Port Salut or Brie), fig spread, arugula, and a tasty drizzle of balsamic glaze.
-It’s easy peasy and won’t take up any precious oven space if you have something like this aaaawe-suuuum Cuisinart Griddler Deluxe.
-Besides my food processor, this griddler is my kitchen appliance bestie.
+Before you decide to send them to the nearest restaurant for their turkey dinner, MAKE THIS CROSTINI before they arrive.
+It’s a clever food redirect disguised as a hospitable and tasty appetizer featuring prosciutto, your favorite soft cheese (I love Port Salut or Brie), fig spread, arugula, and a tasty drizzle of balsamic glaze.
+It’s easy peasy and won’t take up any precious oven space if you have something like this aaaawe-suuuum countertop Cuisinart Griddler Deluxe.
+Other than my food processor, this griddler is my kitchen appliance bestie.
 We use it for ev-er-eee-thang.

 All you need is 15 minutes friend.
 Brush some baguette slices with olive oil and toast for 10 minutes on your super duper griddler, schmear on some cheese, top with a dollop of fig spread, then the prosciutto, arugula, balsamic glaze, and waaah-lllah!
 That’s it.
 It’s a little sweet, a little salty, a little savory and will redirect your guest’s stomach (while also saving your sanity).

 Then pull out that pre-made store-bought back-up turkey from your fridge and covertly warm it up in the microwave for a super successful stress-free Thanksgiving.

 A quick and easy appetizer for your dinner guests to enjoy before a meal.
-This crostini provides a taste profile that is sweet, salty, and savory.
+This crostini provides a taste profile that is a little sweet, salty, and savory.